 If we all knew when we would die, then it would make estate planning a quick and worry-free process.
 Is there a better time than NOW to get started?
 No, so what are you waiting on?
 As touched on previously, tragedy can strike anytime, anywhere, and to anyone.
 It is extremely important for adults with children to properly plan for the possibility that their kids may need to be raised and cared for by someone other than themselves.

 Deportation, debilitating disease, and incapacitation are all situations that can leave your child helpless and in need of a guardian.
 If you draft a will, but you and your spouse are incapacitated, then you will be unable to physically or financially provide for your family.

 Fortunately, the Finity Law Firm provides powers of attorney, living wills, healthcare surrogates, and certifications of trusts completely free of charge with every trust that is completed for our clients because we want you to be protected!
 Getting the right estate plan for you and knowing it will work when the times comes due will give you the peace of mind you deserve.
+If you already have an estate or want to learn more about what to avoid when planning check out our top 10 estate planning tips.
 Contact our law firm today to get a FREE estate planning consultation so you can learn more.
 We would love to help you and your family!